CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What to do: Say what’s on your mind.

 It’s easy to feel like all you’re doing for your family and the new baby isn’t appreciated.
 But remember, it goes both ways.
 It doesn’t take a grand gesture—maybe a small “thanks for cleaning out the diaper pail” or “wow, you really dress our baby in cute clothes.”
 A compliment here and there creates a more positive, supportive dynamic between you two.
 And, if you’re the one who needs a little more validation, speak up.
 Tell your partner exactly what you need to hear to feel valued—sounds self-explanatory, but so many of us don’t manage to actually be open and honest when we’re trying to survive the new-parent phase.
-If you need help identifying one another’s emotional needs, marriage counseling apps like Lasting can help.
+If you need help identifying one another’s emotional needs, marriage counseling apps or counselors can help.

-Fight #6: Lack of sex**
+Fight #6: Lack of intimacy

 “He wants to do it at as often as we did before we had kids, but by bedtime after breastfeeding all day, I need space.” — Jennifer G.

-What to do: Schedule some romance.
+What to do: Schedule some time for yourselves as a couple.

 *Names have been changed.